SekerDAO/Usul/README.md

 Welcome to the [Zodiac](https://github.com/gnosis/zodiac) Seele Module.

-This module is another tool in the Zodiac DAO technology stack.
-This module provides a proposal core that can register swappable voting contracts, allowing DAOs to choose various on-chain voting methods that best suit their needs.
+This module — another tool in the Zodiac DAO technology stack — provides a proposal core that can register swappable voting contracts, allowing DAOs to choose from various on-chain voting methods that best suit their needs.

 The available voting methods as of this time are...
-- Linear Voting ERC20 delegation
-- Linear Voting Compound ERC20 delegation
+- Linear Voting ERC20 + delegation
 - Linear Voting + Membership
 - Quadratic Voting + Membership
-- Single Voting
+- Single Voting + Membership
 - Commitment Voting

 ### Proposal Core

 This is the core of the module that is registered with the Gnosis Safe as a Zodiac module.
 This module is agnostic to voting as voting is done with separate contracts that can be registered with the proposal core.
 These proposals use the time-boxed standard method with thresholds to pass.
-It is similar to [Reality](https://github.com/gnosis/zodiac-module-reality) (formerly SafeSnap) in that it can take a list of transaction hashes and execute them after proposal.
+It is similar to [Reality](https://github.com/gnosis/zodiac-module-reality) (formerly SafeSnap) in that it can take a list of transaction hashes and execute them after proposal passes.
 This module adds a batching feature to the execution phase.

 #### Proposal Structure
 ```
-uint256 value; // Ether value to passed with the call
+uint256 startTime; // when the proposal was started
 uint256 yesVotes; // the total number of YES votes for this proposal
 uint256 noVotes; // the total number of NO votes for this proposal
-bool executed; // Marks when a proposal is fully executed
-bool queued; // Marks when the proposal has entered SafeDelay (a gnosis module)
+bool queued;
-uint deadline; // voting deadline
+uint256 deadline; // voting deadline TODO: consider using block number
-address proposer; // the originator of the proposal
+address proposer;
-bool canceled; // canceled by the gnosis safe bypass or the originator
+bool canceled;
-uint gracePeriod; // queue period for safety
+uint256 gracePeriod; // queue period for safety
 mapping(address => bool) hasVoted; // mapping voter / delegator to boolean
-bool[] executed; // transaction indices of execution booleans
+bool[] executed; // txindexes
-bytes32[] txHashes; // the hashes of transactions to be executed
+bytes32[] txHashes;
-uint256 executionCounter; // counting down until the proposal is fully executed
+uint256 executionCounter;
 ```

 #### Proposal API